 The Rome trip was a real highlight – the best school trip I have ever been on.
 It was great to see amazing sites as well as having a great time with my friends.

-The Sixth Form experience is enhanced by taking part in a wide range of activities and opportunities for leadership.
+The sixth form experience is enhanced by taking part in a wide range of activities and opportunities.

-Prefects and House Captains take an active role in Senior School life and work closely with all other pupils and staff.
-Sixth Form students organise Charity Week, lead the student council and are role models for the younger pupils.
+Prefects and house captains take an active role in Senior School life and work closely with all other pupils and staff.
+Sixth form students organise and run charity events throughout the year, lead the student council and are role models for the younger pupils.

-First team and recreational sports, plays and performances, volunteering within the community and an extensive programme of day and residential trips contribute to an exciting two-year course.
+First team and recreational sports, plays and performances, volunteering through the community partnership programme (launched September 2019) and an extensive programme of day and residential trips contribute to an exciting two-year course.

 The encouragement and character development that Claremont has given me is supporting me in many aspects of my university education.